We are developing an arsenal of nanomaterials to adress societal issues while describing their formation.

 Gold and silver nanoparticles

 Plasmonic nanoparticles (Au and Ag) have been object of fascination since ancient time for the preparation of stained glass.
 Such elementary building block are extremly robust and their use in monuments stand the test of time.
 A not too far example from the laboratory is the "Sainte-Chapelle du Palais" at "l'île de la cité" in Paris (see image, wikipédia).
 This phenomenon, commonly witnessed by everyone, originates from the electromagnetic properties of metallic nanoparticles.

 Optical properties of nanoparticles

 The strong optical properties of nanoparticles (e.g. plasmonic or semiconducting) can be tuned across the visible to the mid infra-red range by modifying their size and shape.
 When such nanoparticles are organized in ensembles, collective properties are obtained that differ from those of individual particles and the resulting optical properties can be further tuned and even amplified.
 In particular, plasmon coupling in small gaps (1–10 nm) between plasmonic nanoparticles results in intense electric fields (i.e.,hot-spots) that can be exploited for many purposes, such as sensing, biomaterials, metamaterials design, switching devices, and so forth.

 Cyrille Hamon obtained his Ph.D. from the University of Rennes 1 (France) under the supervision of Pascale Even-Hernandez and Valérie Marchi in 2013.
 He was a postdoctoral fellow in Luis Liz-Marzán laboratory (CIC Biomagune, Spain) from 2014 to 2016.
-He then joined the laboratories of Gaëlle Charron and Pascal Hersen in the University Paris Diderot.
+He then joined the laboratories of Gaëlle Charron and Pascal Hersen (MSC, Université Paris 7) from 2016 to 2017.

-He has just been appointed with a permanent CNRS position in the Laboratoire de Physique des Solides in Orsay.
+He has been appointed in 2017 with a permanent CNRS position in the Laboratoire de Physique des Solides in Orsay.